Youth in Villa Clara Forced to Donate Blood in Military Service: "They Threaten to Give Them More Shifts"

 Facebook Capture / Julio César Correa Hernández

-"I want to make this report at a global level, my grandson Maikol took his own life around 6:00 PM, during the mandatory service of this country," the man reported on Facebook.
+"I want to make this report on a global level.
+My grandson Maikol took his own life around 6:00 PM during the mandatory service in this country," the man stated on Facebook.

-Maikol Arcia Hernández's grandfather, the young recruit, explained in his post that his grandson suffered from mental disorders that had not been properly assessed by the military medical authorities.
+Maikol Arcia Hernández's grandfather, the young recruit, explained in his post that his grandson was suffering from mental disorders that had not been properly evaluated by the military medical authorities.

 COMMENT